 My Dog is Aggressive Towards Visitors.
 How do I stop him?

 This is a common question among dog owners experiencing this behavior.
-Not only is it scary but also dangerous to have a dog that bites on visitor’s feet.
-I mean, you are going to have issues with your dog whenever you have people over your house.
-Furthermore, this behavior can possibly advance to biting people during walks and even aggression towards children and family members.
-Therefore, you are going to need to control this behavior as soon as you can.
+Having a dog bite on a visitor’s feet is scary and dangerous.
+You will have issues with your dog whenever you have people over your house.
+Furthermore, this behavior can advance to biting people during walks and even aggression towards children and family members.
+Therefore, you will need to control this behavior as soon as possible.

-In order to stop the behavior, there are a few things you need to consider.
-In this section of this article, we are going to look at the options you have as well as the precautions to take when your dog won’t stop biting on people’s feet.
+To stop the behavior, there are a few things you need to consider.
+This section of this article will look at your options and the precautions to take when your dog doesn’t stop biting on people’s feet.

 Teach your puppy bite inhibition

 Like human children, puppies tend to explore their environments.
-They will use their mouth to discover the good and the bad.
-However, since you want to live harmoniously with your puppy, you have to correct some of the wild behaviors.
-It is very important to train your puppy the acceptable and unacceptable behaviors in your household.
+They will use their mouths to discover the good and the bad.
+However, since you want to live harmoniously with your puppy, you must correct some wild behaviors.
+Training your puppy on the acceptable and unacceptable behaviors in the household is essential to train your puppy on the excellent and inappropriate behaviors in your home.

 For this reason, you should take some time and train your puppy to be gentle.
-Well, it is natural that when puppies are playing together, they learn bite inhibition naturally.
+Well, it is natural that puppies learn bite inhibition naturally when they play together.
 However, once again, domestication also leads to separation from their families.
-For instance, when you adopt a puppy, you are separating him from his family.
-He does not get to learn about being a dog and so you assume the role of teaching good behavior.
+For instance, when you adopt a puppy, you separate him from his family.
+He does not get to learn about being a dog, and so you assume the role of teaching good behavior.

-There are several ways you can be able to teach your puppy bite inhibition.
+There are several ways you can teach your puppy bite inhibition.
 To start with, he should know that it hurts when he bites on you.
-For instance, during play, your puppy may bite on your hand.
+For instance, during play, your puppy may bite your hand.
 As much as this is not painful, you should discourage it.
 Stop playing with him until he lets go.
-Do not pull away as it may arouse the chase instincts that will only make it worse.
+Do not pull away as it may arouse the chase instincts, which will only worsen it.
 Once he releases your hand, resume playing.
 Repeat until he learns to let go.

 Limit guests for some time

-If your dog is clearly showing any signs of aggression upon the sight of your guest, you should consider looking into it.
-This could be as a result of anxiety-based kind of aggression.
-This means that your dog sees every visitor at the door as a potential threat.
-Therefore, this arouses his fight or flight response which may result in a biting reaction.
+If your dog shows aggression upon seeing your guest, you should consider it.
+This could be a result of an anxiety-based kind of aggression.
+Your dog thinks every visitor at the door is a potential threat.
+Therefore, this arouses his fight or flight response, resulting in a biting reaction.

 Once you discover that your dog feels uncomfortable and threatened by guests, you may consider limiting the visitors.
 Your dog needs some space to feel safe again.
-During this time, you should take some time to play and observe your dog for some time.
+It would help if you took the time to play and observe your dog.
 This way, you will be able to realize when your dog is suffering from anxiety.
 In addition, you will be able to reduce the feelings of insecurity around your home.

 Once again, when your dog feels unsafe, his fight or flight response awakens.
-He very much wants to defend his rightful place in the house and probably your visitor’s are walking too close to his safe space.
-In order to feel safe, your dog will attack the person and usually in an aggressive manner.
+He wants to defend his rightful place in the house, and probably your visitors are walking too close to his safe space.
+To feel safe, your dog will attack the person, usually aggressively.

-In order to provide a safe space for your dog, you may get him a crate.
-Let him know that it is his safe space and that no one is going to come near him.
-In addition, let your guests know that they are not allowed anywhere near the safe space for your dog.
+To provide a safe space for your dog, you may get him a crate.
+Let him know that it is his safe space and that no one will come near him.
+In addition, let your guests know they are not allowed anywhere near the secure area for your dog.

 Put him on a leash

-In fact, you will have to put your dog on a leash in order to be able to train him to socialize.
+You will have to put your dog on a leash to be able to train him to socialize.
 I mean, you cannot be okay with having a dog who attacks anyone approaching your house.
 For instance, you should consider introducing your dog to your visitor.
-In order to achieve this, your dog must be willing to do so and you must be able to control any outcome.
+To achieve this, your dog must be willing to do so, and you must be able to control any outcome.
 This is usually done through the method of desensitization, which means you are exposing him to what he is afraid of.

-When you are using desensitization method to treat anxiety-based aggression, you should be cautious.
-This is because it can actually lead to increased aggression or willingness to socialize.
+It would help if you were cautious when using the desensitization method to treat anxiety-based aggression.
+This is because it can lead to an increased attack or willingness to socialize.
 It could go either way, depending on your dog.

 Introduce your dog to your visitor when he is on a leash.
 Let him approach as close as he wants to calmly.
-However, withdraw from the method if your dog reacts aggressively towards your visitors.
+However, withdraw from the method if your dog aggressively comes to your visitors.

 Train him commands

-Commands are an important part of your dog’s training.
-This is because it is a form of common ground between you and your dog in that you now have a common language.
+Commands are an essential part of your dog’s training.
+This is because it is a common ground between you and your dog.
+After all, you now have a common language.
 However, this should not be done when your dog is angry and aggressive.
-Yelling, shouting or hitting your dog is not acceptable at all, and especially when you are training him.
+Yelling, shouting, or hitting your dog is unacceptable, especially when training him.

 You can train your dog how to sit down when you have visitors.
-As always, reinforce this training with rewarding your dog whenever he gets it right.
-For instance, during playtime, you can teach him to sit down by calmly telling him to ‘sit’ when he bites on you.
-Once he learns how to and obeys, offer him a treat for the good behavior.
+As always, reinforce this training by rewarding your dog whenever he gets it right.
+For instance, you can teach him to sit down during playtime by calmly telling him to ‘sit’ when he bites on you.
+Once he learns to obey, offer him a treat for good behavior.
 Repeat until he gets it.

-Now, every time you have a guest at the door, your dog will still react to that.
-He is probably going to approach the door and maybe even bark and howl in efforts to protect his territory.
+Now, whenever you have a guest at the door, your dog will still react to that.
+He will probably approach the door and maybe even bark and howl to protect his territory.
 However, command him to sit down and maintain eye contact as you open for your guests.
-This is best done when you have he is on a leash because you will be able to control the situation should anything go wrong.
-Once he obeys the command, reward him with praises or treat.
+This is best done when you have him on a leash because you will be able to control the situation should anything go wrong.
+Once he obeys the command, reward him with praises or treats.

-As protective as dogs are, sometimes they engage in certain behaviors just because they can and they like it.
+As protective as dogs are, they sometimes engage in certain behaviors just because they can and like it.
 For instance, a puppy that bites on your or visitor’s feet playfully is probably trying to initiate play.
-Sometimes it is not even playing time but your dog has so much energy that he cannot keep calm.
+Sometimes it is not even playing time, but your dog has so much energy that he cannot keep calm.

 Exercising your dog not only leaves him healthier and happy but also depleted.
 All he wants to do is rest without many activities.
 Therefore, it is recommendable that you exercise your puppy every day to make sure that he does not have so much energy.

 Consider taking long walks in the morning.
-This will stimulate your dog both mentally and physically by exposing him to the outside.
-In fact, this will make him more accepting as he will get used to seeing people on the streets.
+This will stimulate your dog mentally and physically by exposing him to the outside.
+This will make him more accepting as he will get used to seeing people on the streets.

 Teach him optional greetings

-A puppy that is biting on visitor’s feet might also be trying to say hello.
-However, you should not encourage him to use biting in order to do so.
-Instead, train him how to greet visitors in other ways.
-For instance, you can train him how to shake hands when a visitor comes to the door.
+A puppy biting a visitor’s feet might also be trying to say hello.
+However, it would help if you did not encourage him to use biting.
+Instead, train him on how to greet visitors in other ways.
+For instance, you can teach him how to shake hands when a visitor comes to the door.

-The biting can be all about the excitement that your dog feels whenever he meets someone at the door.
-It is therefore important to warn your visitors not to move whenever the puppy is that excited.
+The biting can be about your dog’s excitement whenever he meets someone at the door.

 Warn your guests against announced visits

-Your dog can attack a guest thinking that they are intruders.
-When you have guests coming to your home, it is important to make sure that they tell you before accessing your house.
-There is a type of aggressiveness called predatory aggressiveness and it is dangerous.
+Your dog can attack a guest, thinking that they are intruders.
+When guests come to your home, it is essential to make sure that they tell you before accessing your house.
+There is a type of aggressiveness called predatory aggressiveness, and it is dangerous.
 Once your dog finds an intruder, he may attack by biting their feet aggressively.
-Your dog is just but trying to protect your home.
+Your dog is just trying to protect your home.

 Your dog will not bark or even howl at the intruder in the case of predatory aggressiveness.
-This is particularly common in breeds of dogs that were bred for herding and hunting.
+This is particularly common in breeds of dogs bred for herding and hunting.

 Redirect your dog’s attention

-Whenever your dog starts nipping and biting on visitor’s feet, you should come up with a way to redirect his attention.
-You can use a treat or his favorite toy in order to distract him before he can bite on your visitor’s feet.
-When you proceed to open the door for your visitor, carry his favorite toy.
-Toys are a better choice as compared to treats as they may lead to you overfeeding your dog.
+Whenever your dog starts nipping and biting on the visitor’s feet, you should devise a way to redirect his attention.
+You can use a treat or his favorite toy to distract him before he can bite on your visitor’s feet.
+When you open the door for your visitor, carry his favorite toy.
+Toys are a better choice than treats as they may lead to you overfeeding your dog.

 When your dog seems anxious and eager to meet the guest at the door, throw his toy to distract his attention.
-He will most probably concentrate and the toys as you go on with your business.
-However, this will only work when you incorporate with other forms of training.
+He will probably concentrate on the toys as you continue with your business.
+However, this will only work when you incorporate other forms of training.

-It is important for us to understand the concept of dog training.
-The truth is, a dog that bites on visitor’s feet might turn out to be dangerous later in the future.
+We need to understand the concept of dog training.
+The truth is, a dog that bites on a visitor’s feet might turn out to be dangerous later in the future.
 Biting starts with puppies when they are exploring and trying to learn about the world.
-They start mouthing items, and even your fingers or feet.
-At first, it is quite normal and harmless until he gets used to it.
-At this time, your dog will mouth literally anything and anyone.
-When your puppy grows up, his jaw is strong and his teeth sharp which means it can now hurt when he nips at you.
+They start mouthing items and even your fingers or feet.
+At first, it is pretty standard and harmless until he gets used to it.
+At this time, your dog will mouth anything and anyone.
+When your puppy grows up, his jaw is strong and his teeth sharp, so it can now hurt when he nips at you.

-When provoked, there is a possibility that your dog might react aggressively towards the new persons.
-Therefore, it is advisable to warn your visitors about provoking your dog during play or any other activities.
-You can also take your dog to his crate whenever you are having people over.
+When provoked, there is a possibility that your dog might react aggressively towards the new person.
+Therefore, it is advisable to warn visitors about starting your dog during play or other activities.
+You can also take your dog to his crate whenever you have people over.
 This way, your dog will be convinced that he is safe in his safe place.
-This place should be secluded in order to avoid having visitors passing through it.
+This place should be secluded to avoid visitors passing through it.